WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod02/0201-Implement DHCP.md

 15. Wait until the installation finishes, and then select **Close**.

-16. In **Server Manager**, select **Tools**, and in the drop-down list verify that **DHCP** is now listed.
+16. In **Server Manager**, select **Tools**, and then in the drop-down list, verify that **DHCP** is now listed.

     > **Note:** DHCP is the management tool that was installed when you installed the DHCP server role.

 17. In the **Administrator: Windows PowerShell** window, enter **`Get-Command *dhcp*`** (or select the up arrow), and then select Enter.

-    > **Note:** The Cmdlet now returns many commands that include dhcp in their names, because the DhcpServer PowerShell module was installed when you installed the DHCP server role.
+    > **Note:** The cmdlet now returns many commands that include dhcp in their names, because the DhcpServer PowerShell module was installed when you installed the DHCP server role.

 #### Perform post-installation configuration for the DHCP server